 Multi-parameter modeling of aminoacid neurotransmitter

 To get a more thorough insight at the interplay of demographic background, inflammation, status post SARS-CoV-2 infection, anti-SARS-CoV-2 antibody response, and symptoms of anxiety, depression and mental stress on levels of neurotransmitter-related aminoacids, we resorted to multi-parameter linear regression in the SIMMUN collective.
 The initial models included age, sex, NEO as a representative inflammation marker, status post SAR-CoV-2 infection , anti-RBD antibody titres, and scores of anxiety, depression and mental stress as explanatory variables.
-The full linear models were constructed and subsequently optimized by AIC-driven backwards elimination of non-significant terms.
+The full linear models were constructed and subsequently optimized by backwards elimination of non-significant terms.
 For six dependent variables analyzed (TRP, KYN, KYN/TRP ratio, PHE, TYR and PHE/TYR ratio), five valid multi-parameter models could be established.
-The PHE model had a negligible explanatory performance, proved non-significant as compared with the intercept-only null model and was hence not further analyzed (Supplementary Figure S5).
+The PHE model had a negligible explanatory performance, proved non-significant as compared with the intercept-only null model and was hence not further analyzed.
 The remaining multi-parameter models were characterized by good reproducibility and proper parameterization as indicated by comparable fit errors and R2 statistic values in the genuine modeling dataset and cross-validation.
 The KYN and KYN/TRP ratio models had the best explanatory performance measured by R2 of 0.22 and 0.45.
-The TRP, TYR and PHE/TYR ratio models could explain between 9% and 16% of their response variable variances (Supplementary Figure S5B).
+The TRP, TYR and PHE/TYR ratio models could explain between 9% and 16% of their response variable variances (Supplementary Figure S5).

 Concentrations of the inflammatory marker NEO were identified as the sole independent factor associated with reduced TRP serum concentrations.
 Increased KYN concentration and KYN/TRP ratio were associated with NEO and status post SARS-CoV-2 infection.
 In addition, mental stress levels and age were found to be positively associated with higher KYN/TRP ratios in multi-parameter modeling (Figure 7A).
 Serum levels of TYR were found negatively regulated by inflammation gauged by blood NEO and the anti-RBD antibody titer.
 Post SARS-CoV-2 infection status and age were in turn positive covariates of TYR.
 PHE/TYR was reduced by status post SARS-CoV-2 infection and age and on the other hand increased by inflammation and anti-SARS-CoV-2 antibody levels (Figure 7B).